maestrogoslin/piano_fundamentals/source/chapter1/ch1_topics/III.18.rst

 a.
 Do You Need a Teacher?
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Many beginners would like to start learning piano on their own, and there are valid reasons for this.
+Many beginners would like to start learning pianoon their own, and there are valid reasons for this.
 There are very few good teachers and the poor teachers can teach you more bad habits than you can acquire on our own.
 However, there is no question that, for the first 6 months (and probably longer), there is no